okfn/opendefinition/guide/data/index.markdown

 In the European Union there is a database specific 'Database Directive': Directive [96/9/EC on the 'legal protection of databases' (Eurlex)](http://eur-lex.europa.eu/smartapi/cgi/sga_doc?smartapi!celexapi!prod!CELEXnumdoc&lg=en&numdoc=31996L0009&model=guichett).

 It provides for both copyright and the sui-generis right though with some restrictions on when you can use the copyright (old common-law jurisdictions and many others allowed copyright in simple data no matter how 'unoriginal').
-Specifically here is the quote from [3] paras 19-37 and following:
+Specifically here is a quote from Intellectual Property, 5th Edition[^1] paragraphs 19-37 and following:

 > (i) Copyright in the Compilation. ...
 First, it [the DB directive] defines what is meant by a "database": "a collection of independent works, data or other materials arranged in a  systematic or methodical way and individually accessible by electronic or other means."
 [DB Dir Art 3] Then it allows copyright in a database (as distinct from its contents), but only on the basis of authorship involving involving personal intellectual creativity.
 This is a new limitation, so far as common law countries are concerned, and one which must presage a raising of the standard or originality throughout British Copyright law.
 Intellectual judgment which is in some sense the author's own must go either into choosing contents or into the method of arrangement.
 The selective dictionary will doubtless be a clearer case than the classificatory telephone directory but each may have some hope; the merely comprehensive will be precluded -- that is the silliness of the whole construct.
 >